-Team 5 has been responsible for policing the Village of Lakefield since 1999 first as an amalgamated police service up until 2015 and since then as a contracted service.
+The Service has been policing the Village since 1999 first as an amalgamated police service until 2015 and since then as a contracted service.

-Community policing is the core function for officers in the Village of Lakefield.
-The Area 5 officers continue to work with the community to maintain positive relationships while educating citizens in efforts to reduce crime and calls for service, including encouraging citizens to use the Service’s non-emergency crime reporting page located on the Service’s website www.peterboroughpolice.com
+Community policing remains at the very heart of policing in the Village.
+In 2019 the Area 5 officers continued to work with the community to maintain positive relationships while educating citizens to help reduce crime and calls for service, including encouraging citizens to use the Service’s non-emergency crime reporting page located on the Service’s website www.peterboroughpolice.com

-Through dedicated foot patrols efforts will be made in 2019 to visit all the businesses in the Village to connect with the owners and staff in order to collect up-to-date information for keyholders and businesses.
+Through dedicated foot patrols, efforts will continue to be made to visit all Village businesses to connect with owners and staff and collect up-to-date information for keyholders and businesses.
 The Service’s website also allows for businesses to register and update keyholder information.

 - Team Six provides service to the residents of the Township of Cavan Monaghan.

 - Six Uniform officers are assigned to the township and work collaboratively with the residents and business owners in the community.